AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 interrupt handling.
 However, other forms of handlers are allowed to be supported.
 For example, the implementation for a specific target may include support for interrupts generated by a device known to be available with that target.
-For illustration let's imagine the target always has a serial port backed by a UART.
+For illustration, let's imagine the target always has a serial port backed by a UART.
 In addition to handlers as protected procedure without parameters, perhaps the implementation supports interrupt handlers with a single parameter of type :ada:`Unsigned_8`